Deeraj7/Deeraj7/README.md

 ## ✨ Daily Inspiration
 <marquee behavior="scroll" direction="left" scrollamount="5">
-   "Is it really possible to tell someone else what one feels?" - **Soren Kierkegaard**
+   "You can tell more about a person by what he says about others than you can by what others say about him." - **Mark Manson**
 </marquee>

 ---